What are the aims of this leaflet?

 How should you look after your skin?

-While on treatment you should wash the area with mild fragrance free soap and warm or cool water.
-Gently pat dry the skin with a towel.
-You should not apply any cream or lotions to the treated area until any reaction from the treatment has settled down; this includes cosmetics and sunblock if your face is being treated.
-If you are having treatment near the hair line, be careful when washing your hair and do not use a hair dryer near the area; allow your hair to dry naturally.
+If you are having treatment on your scalp or near the hair line, wash hair with mild shampoo and allow your hair to dry naturally.
+Do not use a hair dryer near the area.
 It is better to keep the treated area out of strong winds and sunlight as these can irritate the skin and make the reaction worse.
 Try to avoid clothes rubbing the treated area.

 Where can I get more information about radiotherapy?